antoine-coulon/effect-introduction/README.md

 This introduction **is not about how to write Effect code** but rather focuses on why Effect might be an interesting pick for writing softwares using TypeScript as of today taking into account all the common problems we face as developers.
 As a rule of thumb, each developer should be aware of the problems a tool is solving before even trying to take a look at the implementation details.
 Hopefully with that short introduction you will **first become aware of the existing problems** and then **understand how elegantly and efficiently Effect solves them**.

+This is highly inspired by both excellent talks from [Michael Arnaldi (@mikearnaldi) at the WorkerConf](https://www.youtube.com/watch?v=zrNr3JVUc8I) and [Mattia Manzati at React Alicante](https://www.youtube.com/watch?v=uwALExyq4NY).

-N.B: If you're already comfortable with the inner problems and wish to jump straight into the **hows of Effect**, I suggest you to take a look at the official `Effect documentation` and the excellent crashcourse from @pigoz.
+N.B: If you're already comfortable with the problems Effect tries to solve and wish to jump straight into the **hows of Effect**, I suggest you to take a look at the official [Effect documentation](https://effect.website/) (still in the works) and the [excellent crashcourse from Stefano Pigozzi (@pigoz)](https://github.com/pigoz/effect-crashcourse).

-## Source code
+## Samples and source code

-In the `src/` folder you will be able to find the examples that will be used alongside the introduction.
+In the `src/` folder you will be able to find some samples used alongside the introduction.
+There is also a TypeScript version if you prefer to both read the content and have the ready-to-be-run and type-checking samples.

-# Outcomes you can expect from the introduction
+## Outcomes you can expect from the introduction

 - Understanding most commons problems we're facing as developers
 - Understanding limits we're facing as JavaScript/TypeScript developers